PaulNegoescu/TEMPLATE-Intro-Web-Course/README.md

 How do you find the Home dir?
 In git bash type `cd ~` then `explorer .` you are now in your home dir.

+The `.bashrc` file also contains some aliases that are particular to Paul's system and setup, you might want to edit those too.

+To further configure your Git Bash colors and text: [click here](https://blog.devgenius.io/how-to-customize-the-git-bash-shell-prompt-336f6aefcf3f).